Good Will Hunting: Post-production and music

-Van Sant hired editor Pietro Scalia for Good Will Hunting, having liked his work with directors Oliver Stone and Bernando Bertolucci.
+Van Sant hired editor Pietro Scalia for Good Will Hunting, having liked his work with directors Bernando Bertolucci and Oliver Stone.
 Scalia used an Avid Technology editing software on Good Will Hunting.
 Scalia, Van Sant, and the film's cinematographer Jean-Yves Escoffier worked together to get the final result, starting from an early version that Escoffier and Van Sant thought had too many cuts.
 In the first version, Van Sant had cut out a scene in which Will uses the phrase "How do you like them apples?", but Affleck and Damon insisted to keep it in the film.
 Van Sant agreed to it after receiving a positive response to the scene at a screening.
 Scalia focused on the rhythm of the dialogues and the actors' dialects, trying to convey the film's authenticity.
 Cutting Williams' performance, he chose to use the actor's first takes, finding that Williams' later cuts did not have "that early freshness, that insecurity, that fear".
 Surprised by the final result, Williams thanked him in person at an exclusive screening organized for him in San Francisco and in a letter after he won the Academy Award for Best Supporting Actor, saying Scalia had done "the kindest cut".